 Previous studies include: Somatic Practitioner Training (Somatic Academy Berlin, 2016-2017), ThaiYoga Massage Practitioner (Sunshine House Greece, 2014), Physical Theater Dance & Butoh (KIM Berlin / Elias Cohen, Minako Seki, 2010), New Dance / Improvisation / Performance (TIP- Freiburg / Lilo Stahl, Bernd Ka, 2005-2007) and Musical Theater (Musicalstudio Neukölln, Janina Szarek, Berlin 2001-2002).

-My approach to body and movement is further influenced by intensive studies in Qi Gong, body weather training, yoga, music and vocal art.
+- Stephanie’s approach to body and movement is further influenced by intensive studies in Qi Gong, body weather training, yoga, music and vocal art.